Weather

 The pressures on this map range from 969 to 1029 milliBars.
 I think the maximum

-range ever recorded is 910 to 1085 but those are serious extremes.
-What you can
+range ever recorded is 870 (Typhoon Tip 1979) to 1085.7 but those are serious

-see is that south of Iceland the pressure is changing rapidly (lots of close
+extremes.
+What you can see is that south of Iceland the pressure is changing

-isobars) so there is lots of push generating wind (air being pushed out of the
+rapidly by distance (lots of close isobars) so there is lots of push generating

-high pressure area and heading for the low pressure one) so it's windy in the
+wind (air being pushed out of the high pressure area and heading for the low

-Denmark Strait while out in the Mediterranean there are virtually no isobars so
+Mediterranean there are virtually no isobars so the pressure is pretty constant

 The darker lines with the lumps on them are the dividing lines between the